 Lucca

 Giorgio and Anna run a wonderful ristorante in the heart of Lucca.
 A newcomer that has only just opened in 2024, we see big things to come!
 The menu changes seasonally, so you know you will be getting the freshest ingredients at their peak.
 Visiting in the fall, we suggest getting anything on their menu that has zucca (literally pumpkin, but can also be certain squashes, like butternut squash).
-Other great items are the sweetbreads, which are cooked perfectly, and the pasta service with deer ragù.
-Giogio also makes some incredible desserts - we loved his tiramisù!
-We can’t wait to come back to this one!
+Other great items are the sweetbreads, which are cooked perfectly, and the pasta with deer ragù, and the duck breast.
+Giorgio also makes some incredible desserts so be sure to save room!

-Buca di’Sant’Antonio can verify it has been operating since 1782, but there are signs it has been around much longer - potentially back as early as the 1400s!
+Buca di’Sant’Antonio can verify it has been operating since 1782, but there are signs it has been around much longer!
 Being a restaurant for hundreds of years means you know how to treat guests and how to cook.
 They begin the dining experience with a free glass of sparkling wine and savory pastry bites!
 The menu makes it extremely tough to order, as every dish sounds amazing.
-You would need several trips here to try them all!
-They make great neccio (a chestnut pancake served as a starter), along with traditional soups, and well prepared grilled meats - we suggest the capretto (goat).
-Save room for castagnaccio (chestnut cake) for dessert if you want to try something traditional that's not too sweet!
+They make great neccio (a chestnut pancake/crepe), along with traditional soups, and well prepared grilled meats - we suggest the bistecca alla Fiorentina and the capretto (goat).
+Save room for the Piattoforte Lucchese or the Castagnaccio (chestnut cake) for dessert if you want to try something traditional that's not too sweet!
 Be sure to book ahead on their website.

 The first thing you notice when you walk in is the eclectic decor - the vintage drink signs displayed throughout that give this space character!
 It’s a great contrast to the white table cloths, elevated food offerings, and extensive wine list you will choose from.
 At the table, you’re warmly greeted with a complimentary glass of sparkling wine and an aperitif, just to get the meal going.
 The food itself also has a blend of traditional and inventive tastes; we recommend the cervello fritto that melts in your mouth, the clams with a delicious broth, and pasta that goes with the season.
-Finally, order the ‘desperate, erotic Tiramiù’ for dessert.
-We don’t know why it’s called that, but it’s an excellent way to finish off the meal!
+Finally, order the tiramisù' for dessert - it’s an excellent way to finish off the meal!

 In the northeast part of town, along the Via del Fasso (Lucca’s Canal Street - very important during Lucca’s peak silk history in the 1200s and 1300s) sits Ristorante Mecenate.
 The location was formerly home to a laundromat (peep the historic sign above the door when you arrive).
 Ristorante Mecenate serves some of the best traditional Lucchesi food in town - think tordelli lucchese (a stuffed pasta akin with meats and spices, topped with a ragù sauce cooked), tacconi (a ribbon pasta) served with rabbit, and chicken liver pate served on bread with prosciutto.
 For dessert, the zuppa inglese is amazing.
 It pairs nicely with a glass of biadina - a traditional digestif served with pine nuts.
 Book ahead by calling or emailing!